-For every 10% increase in tree canopy cover, the

-land surface temperature reduces by 1.13°C7
+For every 10% increase in tree canopy cover, the land surface temperature reduces by 1.13°C

-Camden LGA's urban tree canopy cover in 2019 was 15%8.
+Camden LGA's urban tree canopy cover in 2019 was 15%5.
 Suburbs within the New Urban Area were found to have the lowest tree canopy cover.
-Future Urban Areas are likely to experience the most significant tree loss as development occurs9.

-There are more children (0-17 years) living in Camden LGA compared to the Greater Sydney Region10.
-The number of older people aged 60+ is forecast to be 41,760 in 2041, an increase from 16,292 in 202111.
-Almost 4.5% of the population have a severe or profound disability12.

-Camden LGA's population has lower rates of chronic and lifestyle diseases such as diabetes, heart disease and mental health conditions when compared to the NSW average13, however it has greater rates of hospitalisation attributed to diabetes, heart disease and obesity by comparison14.

-86% of people living in the Camden area drive to work, only 9% use public transport or active transport15.

-There are 5 Biobanking/ Biodiversity Stewardship Agreements in place across Camden LGA, protecting 321.26 hectares of native bushland16
+Future Urban Areas are likely to experience the most significant tree loss as development occurs6.
+There are more children (O-17 years) living in Camden LGA compared to the Greater Sydney Region7.
+The number of older people aged 60+ is forecast to be 56,300 in 2041, an increase from 11,550 in 20168.
+Almost 4.5% of the population have a severe or profound disability9.
+Camden LGA's population has higher rates of chronic and lifestyle diseases such as diabetes, heart disease and obesity requiring hospitalisation compared to the NSW average10.
+86% of people living in the Camden area drive to work, only 9% use public transport or active transport11.
+There are 5 Biobanking/ Biodiversity Stewardship Agreements in place across Camden LGA, protecting 321.26 hectares of native bushland12.